gcmsrc/udacity-ai-swe-project-4/README.md

   - `random` — cards shuffled each session
   - `adaptive` — missed cards are re-weighted and drawn more often until the session ends
 - **Session persistence** — results are saved to a local SQLite database (`data/db/flashcards.db`)
+- **Score history** — `--show-history` displays a per-attempt bar chart for the current deck after each session
 - **Rich terminal UI** — clean prompts and a summary table powered by [Rich](https://github.com/Textualize/rich)
 - **Bundled sample decks** — `data/sample_cards.json` and `data/countries.json` to get started immediately